LifeSpan TR1200-DT3 Treadmill Desk Review

 Enterprise customers—large corporations, government agencies, educational institutions and the like—have a particular concern with potential liability when it comes to having treadmill desks on their campuses.
 While this problem stems from perceptions spawned by YouTube “treadmill fail” videos and not reality (see our article on What Legal Departments Need to Know About Treadmill Desks), as the saying goes, “perception IS reality.”
 For this reason, the TR1200’s running treadmill-based design never had what it took to achieve widespread enterprise adoption.

-While adequate, the membrane keyboard is very yesteryear.
-This is particularly evident in a side-by-side comparison with the touch-screen LCD display console that the ThermoTread GT offers; one that features multiple user profiles, intuitive smartphone-like features and graphics, and has a built-in “click wrap” liability waiver screen to make the corporate legal department very happy.
+While adequate, the membrane buttons on the Retro console is very yesteryear.
+This is particularly evident in a side-by-side comparison with the touch-screen LCD display console that the ThermoTread GT offered; one that features multiple user profiles, intuitive smartphone-like features and graphics, and has a built-in “click wrap” liability waiver screen to make the corporate legal department very happy.
 Without this latter feature most corporate, government, and educational institutions would be loath to allow a treadmill desk on the premises, any more than they’d allow an employee to rent a car that didn’t have a liability waiver on its GPS navigation system.

 The other problem with all the LifeSpan treadmill units is that their top speeds are set to 4.0 mph, far greater than the maximum recommended 2.5 mph for treadmill desk use.
 While attempting to capture a little more market share by allowing users to “go cardio” and sweat all over their desks, the downside is that corporate legal departments have been known to order employees to ship LifeSpan treadmills back once they learn they’ve been brought on campus.
 In fact, UL certification standards have changed since these units were designed a half decade ago, and they might not even pass current safety standards without some redesign.